Please Join Us for One of Our Upcoming Virtual Open Houses!

 -

-The following Learning Experiences (rotations) are offered.
-With the exception of orientation and longitudinal experiences, most learning experiences are five weeks in duration for Core Learning Experiences and Elective Learning Experiences.
+The following learning experiences are offered.
+With the exception of longitudinal experiences, most learning experiences are five weeks in duration.
 Please note, the curriculum is subject to change based on department needs and clinical circumstances.

 Core (Required) Learning Experiences